 - Put the sugar, liquid glucose and 200ml water in a narrow, deep, saucepan.
 Heat gently until the sugar dissolves, then boil.
 When the sugar is nearing 125C on a sugar thermometer, whisk the egg whites to stiff peaks in a large bowl, with another bowl close.
 When the syrup reaches 125C, pour, in a steady stream, into the egg whites (not the whisk blades) while you continue whisking.

 - Squeeze any excess water from the individual gelatin leaves and beat these in too – the heat from the sugar syrup will dissolve them.
-Once all leaves are in and no gelatin streaks are visible, add the raspberry juice and continue whisking for about 10 mins until the mixture is very thick.
+Once all leaves are in and no gelatin streaks are visible, add the pistachio purée and continue whisking for about 10 mins until the mixture is very thick.
 Add in the ground pistachio and the crushed pistachio – add a little green food colouring if you wish to make it look more ‘pistachio like 🙂 – i did! 🙂

 - Working quickly, transfer the mixture into the lined dish and use the end of your spoon or spatula to swirl together.
 Leave to set (not in the fridge) for a few hours until firm.